hkolstee/Bach_LSTM_music_generation/README.md

 66	54	52	47 <br>

 ## Model architecture (```LSTM_bach.ipynb / LSTM_bach.py```)
-The model consist of a convolutional LSTM with 3 convolutional layers followed by a double LSTM layer.
+The model consist of a double LSTM layer, followed by four heads, one for the prediction of the next note of each voice.

 ### Hyperparameter testing
 The following hyperparameters were all tested (as this was my introduction to LSTMs):
-- window size: [16, 24, 32, 64]
+- window size: [32, 64, 96]
-- convolutional channels (gets doubled for each consecutive conv layer): [8, 16]
 - lstm hidden units: [8, 24, 64, 128]
 - number of stacked lstm layers: [1, 2] (after other params)